SleepyWoodpecker/Rocket-GS-Assignment/readme.md

 - Not creating a virtual environment to install pyserial
 - not all BAUDRATES are supported
 - check that you are using the correct device port

+## Cool things that you can try

+1. profile the performance of the code using the following command (requires the installation of `py-spy`)
+   - `sudo py-spy record -o <output image name>.svg -- python <python file>.py`